Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: Differential forms on smooth simplicial sets

 \subsection{Integration}

-Let $X$ be a smooth simplicial set.
+Let $X$ be a simplicial set.
 Given a chain and a smooth differential form $\omega$, we define:

-where the integrals on the right are the classical integrals of a differential form.
+where the integrals on the right are the standard integrals of differential forms.
 Thus, we obtain a homomorphism: $\int (\omega) $ is the $k$-cochain defined by: where $\sigma$ is a $k$-chain.
-We will abbreviate $\int (\omega) = \int \omega$.
-The following is well known. \begin{lemma} For a smooth simplicial set $X$, the homomorphism $\int$ commutes with $d$, and so induces a homomorphism:
+We will abbreviate $\int (\omega)$ by $\int \omega$.
+The following is well known. \begin{lemma} For a simplicial set $X$, the homomorphism $\int$ commutes with $d$, and so induces a homomorphism:

-\end{lemma} In fact the De-Rham theorem (see for instance Sullivan~\cite{citeSullivanInfinitesimalcomputationsintopology}) tells us that $\int$ is an isomorphism, but we will not need this. \begin{proof} We need that